St. Paul's Lutheran Church, Riga

 St. Paul's Lutheran Church (Svētā Pāvila evaņģēliski luteriskā baznīca) is a Lutheran church in Riga, the capital of Latvia.
 It is a parish church of the Evangelical Lutheran Church of Latvia.
 The church is situated at the address 1 Augusta Deglava Street.

+Church building was consecrated in 1887.
+Church was designed by German architect Gustav Hilbig, however after his death in 1887 last building works was finished under supervision of his son architect Hermann Hilbig.